2025 – 09 – 17 log from a full day

 should be, trekked up a weird path into the woodland, passing an open cage that

-was clearly meant to hunt some sort of large animal (a white person, maybe??),
+was clearly meant to hunt some sort of large animal (a white tourist, maybe??),

 and realised I was in the wrong spot.
 Oh well, I turned around and found